 - My equipment needs are meagre; mostly I require enough space to setup my laptop and controllers, and this sometimes requires moving CD decks and other gear out of the way.
 I appreciate the opportunity to do a sound check, but it’s not strictly necessary.

 - Please be sure to communicate any expectations of style or tempo up front while negotiating the booking.
-I’ve sometimes found myself in awkward situations where I performed a set that was not what the promoter was hoping to hear, but I don’t read minds.
+I’ve sometimes found myself in awkward situations where I performed a set that was not what the promoter was hoping to hear, but I’m not psychic.
 If you want something specific you need to ask, otherwise I’ll use my best judgement.
 Without any specific guidance I tend to study line-ups, learn what other performers are playing, and do something different, so if you’re aiming for more uniformity or a specific vibe this is something I need to know in advance.

 - I do not play opening sets at regular club nights (with very few exceptions).